You've signed in with a UCLA undergraduate student account.

 By supporting summer programs such as the Graduate Summer Research Mentorship (GSRM) and Competitive Edge, you are helping to provide students with the opportunity to develop their passions and find new way pathways into their research and the scholarly community.

-UCLA is unique in its position of attracting the best scientists and scholars in their fields but also in launching our own homegrown talent through an academic and professional network that spans universities and institutions across the globe.
-Within the UC network alone, the exchange of postdoctoral scholarly work is unparalleled compared to any other university system.
+UCLA is unique in its position of attracting the best scientists and scholars and launching homegrown talent through an academic and professional network that spans universities and institutions across the globe.
+The exchange of postdoctoral scholarly work within the UC network is unparalleled compared to any other university system.

-By supporting postdoctoral fellowships and services, you are strengthening a vast network of scholarly research and teaching that truly enhances the constant flow of knowledge within and outside of campus, enabling our graduate community to collaborate with world leaders and make discoveries that change the world.
+Supporting postdoctoral fellowships and services strengthens a vast network of scholarly research and teaching that enhances the constant flow of knowledge within and outside campus, enabling the graduate community to collaborate, expand research horizons, and access leadership positions.

-A key component of graduate life is the work they do outside the classroom and laboratories through professional development workshops and travel.
-These opportunities are vital in creating a holistic experience for our students that allows them to discover new opportunities for advancement not only as scientists and researchers, but also as entrepreneurs and world leaders.
+A key component of graduate life is their work done outside the classroom and laboratories at professional development workshops and through travel.
+These opportunities are vital in creating holistic experiences that allow students to discover new opportunities for advancement as scientists, researchers, entrepreneurs, and leaders.

-Your contribution to Graduate Division will make a significant impact on our students, and the quality of graduate education at UCLA.
-Consider giving online or explore different ways to give, including securities and wire transfer, matching gifts, and pledges.
+Your contribution to Graduate Division will significantly impact students and the quality of graduate education at UCLA.
+Consider giving online or explore different ways to give, including securities and wire transfers, matching gifts, and pledges.

-For more information on how you can support graduate education at UCLA, contact Pia Arvisu, Associate Director of Development for Graduate Division.
+For more information on how you can support graduate education at UCLA, contact Michelle Chang, Associate Director of Development for Graduate Division.